TN 66 (06-24)

 • Continues only while the beneficiary has a disabling impairment.

 NOTE: If a beneficiary returns to work when there is a medical improvement expected (MIE) diary, the possibility of medical recovery exists.
-We must evaluate MIE diary cases for medical improvement as soon as the beneficiary returns to work, unless he or she is protected from a medical continuing disability review (CDR) under the Ticket to Work program, or under the Protection from Medical Review based on Work Activity provision.
+We must evaluate MIE diary cases for medical improvement as soon as the beneficiary returns to work, unless they are protected from a medical continuing disability review (CDR) under the Ticket to Work program, or under the Protection from Medical Review based on Work Activity provision.

 References: